 The Arcane Effect

-The bottom row represents Funko's masterpiece - the Arcane Television series.
-These aren't just repaints of existing champions; they're completely new sculpts capturing the show's distinctive art style.
-Jinx's pink shimmer eyes and Viktor's towering Champion form represent technical achievements rarely seen in standard Pop releases.
+The Arcane Television series is Funko's masterpiece here.
+These aren't repaints of existing champions — they're completely new sculpts that capture the show's distinctive art style.
+Jinx's pink shimmer eyes and Viktor's towering Champion form are technical achievements you rarely see in a standard Pop! release.
+This is the line flexing what it can do.

 Design Evolution

-Early figures suffer from "static syndrome" - basic poses with minimal accessories.
-Compare Amumu's simple bandaged appearance to Thresh's elaborate hook and lantern setup, or Viktor's mechanical complexity.
+Early figures suffer from a bit of "static syndrome" — basic poses, minimal accessories.
+Put Amumu's simple bandaged look next to Thresh's elaborate hook-and-lantern setup, or Viktor's mechanical complexity, and the glow-up is obvious.
 Funko clearly learned that League champions demand dynamic presentation.

 Missing Legends

-Notably absent are Yasuo, Zed, and Katarina - champions with massive player bases but no Funko representation.
-This suggests either licensing complications or strategic release timing, creating speculation about future waves.
+Notably absent: Yasuo, Zed and Katarina — champions with massive player bases and zero Funko representation.
+That points to either licensing complications or strategic release timing, and it's exactly the sort of gap that keeps collectors speculating about future waves.

 Market Dynamics